-After retiring from a career in publishing and graphic arts in Portland, Ore., Linda Holland immersed herself in the arts.
+After retiring from a successful career in publishing and graphic arts in Portland, Ore., Linda Holland immersed herself in the arts.
 Joining local art groups in Hillsboro and becoming involved in local art and culture discussions, she eventually found her home by forming a non-profit artists' group, Tualatin Valley Artists, and starting Influence Gallery in Hillsboro in 2007.
 Even though the gallery closed in 2011, the music side of the non-profit group is still active.

 Over 30 years’ experience painting, Holland’s watercolor artwork gained popularity with a series of dragon and baby paintings and she then went on to portraitures and kindred depictions.
 But throughout the periods of painting different subjects she continued painting vivid florals.
 “Painting flowers soothes my soul,” she said.

-Originally from Montana, she moved to Oregon 25 years ago.
+Originally from Montana, she moved to Oregon 30 years ago.
 Hillsboro has been her home since then and art has always been a part of her life.